matiix310/intra-tweaker/README.md

 - **Ongoing Tenants**:
     - Change visibility of tenants without any ongoing activity
 - **Winwheel**:
-    - Hide the percentage of each tag behind a "Turn the wheel" button.
-When clicked, a winwheel will give you your tag percentage.
+    - Hide the percentage of the last tag behind a "Turn the wheel" button.
+When clicked, a winwheel will give you your tag percentage
+- **Tag History**:
+    - Add a new section named "Tag history" to the tenants page containing the last 12 tags

 ## Installation